koheiw/newsmap/README.md

 Example
 -------

-In the following example, newsmap creates a dicitonary for June 21 2012 with news stories collected from Yahoo News via RSS.
-Yahoo News stories are not in this package as it is too large, but availabe on request.
+In this example, using a text analysis package [**quanteda**](https://quanteda.io) for preprocessing of textual data, we train a geographical classification model on a corpus of news summaries collected from Yahoo News via RSS in 2014.

 ### Download example data